Kalyanpandaga/dev_tinder_frontend/README.md

 react

+Architecture & Core Concepts
+What are the limitations of React in large-scale apps?
+How does the Virtual DOM work in React, and why does it matter?
+Can React Hooks replace Redux?
+Why or why not?
+Best practices for managing state at scale?
+Performance optimization in apps with deep component trees?
+What's React Strict Mode and why should you care?
+⚙️ Re-renders & Hooks Mastery 7.
+How to prevent unnecessary re-renders in functional components?
+8. Key differences: functional vs class components?
+9. Why is React Fiber important?
+10. Managing side effects the right way 11. useMemo() vs useCallback() – real use cases
+🧩 Forms, Effects & Async Logic 12.
+Handling dynamic forms + validation?
+13. Lazy loading in React – when & why 14.
+Error boundaries + graceful error handling 15.
+SSR benefits and trade-offs 16.
+Styling approaches in React – CSS Modules, Styled Components, etc. 17.
+Passing data between siblings without Redux
+🌐 Data Fetching & Routing 18.
+Using useEffect() to fetch API data 19.
+Handling async operations using async/await 20.
+Window resize handling and re-renders 21.
+When & how to use Context API for state 22.
+How React Router handles dynamic routes?
+🕹️ Advanced Patterns 23.
+Controlled vs uncontrolled components 24.
+Optimizing performance for large lists/grids 25.
+Shallow vs deep comparison in shouldComponentUpdate() 26.
+Async code execution + state update patterns 27.
+Creating and using custom hooks 28.
+What are HOCs (Higher-Order Components)?
+29. Debounced search – how would you build it?
+30. React’s reconciliation process in simple terms

+💡 Whether you're interviewing or hiring React devs — these questions spark real discussions about code quality, performance, and architecture.

 # React Interview Questions and Answers (Top 70)

 A comprehensive collection of 70 essential React interview questions and answers, designed to help you prepare effectively for full-stack and front-end interviews.